dseguy/clearPHP/rules/echo-with-comma.md

 On the other hand, `print` will first concatenate everything.
 That concatenation will actually double the memory used, and provide no special effect here.

-If `$someVariable` is small, both the memory and performance impact will be negligeable.
+If `$someVariable` is small, both the memory and performance impact will be negligible.
 When the size of the variable increase, more resources will be needed.

 It is recommended to always call `echo` with comma instead of concatenation.
 As for one-arguments calls, `print` and `echo` are the same.